 Description

-We could try to describe to you the singular beauty and majesty of one of the great wonders of the world, or we could let one of America’s greatest presidents do it–President Theodore Roosevelt.
+We could try to describe the singular majesty of one of the great wonders of the world, or we could let Theodore Roosevelt do it.

 I hope you will not have a building of any kind, not a summer cottage, a hotel or anything else, to mar the wonderful grandeur, the sublimity, the great loneliness and beauty of the canyon.
 Leave it as it is.
 You cannot improve on it.
 The ages have been at work on it, and man can only mar it.”